pataprogramming/tones/curriculum/01-piano-chords.md

 ### Make a melody

-So far, Meg enjoyed making piano notes and chords.
+So far, you've been playing single notes and single chords.
+How about a melody?

-It was absolutely fun, but she wondered how to make a melody.
-When the `twinkle` function in `play.clj` file got evaluated, it played the melody of Twinkle Twinkle Little Star, and she wanted to do something like that.
-Among Overtone documents and examples, she found that the answer was to introduce a *progression* with the `at` function.
+The `twinkle` function in `play.clj` file is an example: it plays the familiar tune of _Twinkle Twinkle Little Star_.
+The Overtone examples give instructions for how to create a *progression* using the `at` function.

-The idea of a *progression* is that, by setting time differences to successive notes or chords, for example, note1 at now, note2 at 1 second later, note3 at 2 seconds later, and so on, it shifts the time to play each sound.
-This is why the `at` function takes time for its first argument.
+The idea of a progression is that, by adding delays between successive notes or chords, the music will unfold over time.
+(For example, `note1` starting right `now`, `note2` playing one second later, `note3` playing two seconds later, and so on.
+The `at` function takes a time for its first argument, and we can get the current time using `now`.

-Meg used `at` function and wrote this:

 ```clojure
 (let [time (now)]